zopefoundation/ZODB/README.txt

 Compatibility
 -------------

-ZODB 3.6 requires Python 2.3.4 or later.
-For best results, we recommend Python 2.3.5.
-Python 2.4.1 can also be used.
+ZODB 3.7 requires Python 2.4.2 or later.

 The Zope 2.8 release, and Zope3 releases, should be compatible with this version of ZODB.
 Note that Zope 2.7 and higher includes ZEO, so this package should only be needed to run a ZEO server.

-ZEO servers and clients are wholly compatible among 3.3, 3.3.1, 3.4, 3.5, and
+ZEO servers and clients are wholly compatible among 3.3, 3.4, 3.5, 3.6 and
-3.6; a ZEO client from any of those versions can talk with a ZEO server from any.
+3.7; a ZEO client from any of those versions can talk with a ZEO server from any.

 Trying to mix ZEO clients and servers from 3.3 or later from ZODB releases